 Imagine that.
 I suspect the very absence of criticism is a sign that anti-gun, anti-liberty proponents do not want to give the study any publicity.
-For example, when the Clinton Administration did a study on the defensive use of guns and found, to their horror, that Americans use guns to stop crimes up to 1.5 million times a year, they did everything they could to disown and bury the study.
-They hoped to find evidence to the contrary, in fact, they had great faith that was the only evidence they could possibly find.
+For example, when the Clinton Administration did a study on the defensive use of guns in the hope of finding justification for gun bans, they were horrified to find Americans use guns to stop crimes up to 1.5 million times a year, commonly without firing a shot.
+They did everything they could to disown and bury the study.

 The study notes:

 In 2012 there were an estimated 1,214,462 violent crimes nationwide.
 This includes all violent crime, including those in which firearms were used.
 This represents a decrease of over 12.9% from the 2008 level, a 15.4% decrease from the 2011 to 2007 level, and a 15.5% decrease from the 2011 to 2002 level10.
 At the same time firearms ownership increased sharply, by over 61%, or over 118 million between 2004 and 201211.
 Additionally, during the timeframe of 1999-2000, a full 58% of firearms related deaths were labeled as suicide, 38% as homicides and 3% ruled unintentional death by firearm. [skip]

 The evidence of growing firearm popularity and growing strength in both numbers, statistics relating to crime and usage, and laws allowing their use create an undeniable data set that suggests that increased firearms ownership and access does not contribute to increased crime, anecdotally, it statistically results in a reduction.